Rebel1124/portfolio-optimizer/README.md

 |   Sharpe Ratio     |	  0.47	  |    0.76	    |    0.23    |
 |        Beta        |	  0.81    |	   0.91	    |     1      |

 For the period of 2008 to 2022, both low cap and high cap portfolios (with stocks of optimal weights) outperfomed DJI with higher ending investment, percentage of returns and sharpe ratio.
 The volatility of the portfolios are also higher than that of DJI which indicates the potential to make more money quicky.
 Their beta is lower than DJI's beta which means that the volatility is within the acceptable range.
+These all show that the optimal weights and the optimal portfolios we got do bring better returns.

 #### **B. Truncated (2008-2021)**

+Next, we calculated the optimal weights by using the truncated data (2008 to 2021) and tried to see what results we can achieve by appying the same weights to Year 2022.

 |     Statistic	     |  Low Cap   |	 High Cap   |  Benchmark |
 |--------------------|------------|-------------|------------|